 Most countries and banks have a unique SWIFT or BIC code, and it is essential to provide it.
 Many European countries also use IBAN codes, so payments to these countries must also include this information.

 - SWIFT code

 2. Recipient country’s local routing number if applicable (e.g. IFSC code in India, BSB code in Australia etc.)

 - Incorrect city or country names

-- List bank name without address
+- Bank name is listed without the address

 - Incorrect SWIFT or IBAN codes